fstarred/amiga-playground/demo/3/README.md

 animation_frame_delay:	dc.w	ANIMATION_SLOW
 ```

-#### Interactive camel scrolling text
+## Interactive camel scrolling text

-The effect is realized in 6 steps:
+The effect is achieved with 6 steps:

 1. Print next char on a memory buffer of (40+font width bytes) * (font height pixels)
 2. Scroll text area of the memory buffer using SHIFT BLIT on DESC mode (see Demo 2)